Dynamical Boson Stars: Varieties of boson stars

 Many subsequent papers further analyze the EKG solutions with polynomial, or even more general non-polynomial, potentials.
-One work in particular~\cite{2000IJMPD...9..601S} studied the properties of the galactic dark matter halos modeled with these boson stars.
+One work in particular \citep{2000IJMPD...9..601S} studied the properties of the galactic dark matter halos modeled with these boson stars.
 They found that a necessary condition to obtain stable, compact solutions with an exponential decrease of the scalar field, the series expansion of these potentials must contain the usual mass term $m^2|\phi|^2$.

-More exotic ideas similarly try to include a pressure to increase the mass of BSs.
-Ref.~~\cite{2009PhRvD..79h4033A} considers a form of repulsive self-interaction mediated by vector mesons within the mean-field approximation.
+More exotic ideas similarly try to include a pressure to increase the mass of BSs. \cite{2009PhRvD..79h4033A} consider a form of repulsive self-interaction mediated by vector mesons within the mean-field approximation.
 However, the authors leave the solution of the fully nonlinear system of the Klein--Gordon and Proca equations to future work.
-Ref.~\cite{2011PhRvD..83d3525B} models stars made from the condensation of axions, using the semi-relativistic approach with two different potentials.
-Mathematically this approach involves averages such that the equations are equivalent to assuming the axion is constituted by a complex scalar field with harmonic time dependence.

 Other generalizations of the potential allow for the presence of \emph{nontopological soliton} solutions even in the absence of gravity, with characteristics quite different than those of the mini-boson stars.
 In order to obtain these solutions the potential must satisfy two conditions.
 First, it must be a function of $|\phi|^2$ to preserve the global $U(1)$ invariance.
 Second, the potential should have an attractive term, bounded from below and positive for $|\phi| \rightarrow \infty$.
-These conditions imply a potential of at least sixth order, a condition that is satisfied by the typical degenerate vacuum form~\cite{1987PhRvD..35.3637L, 1987PhRvD..35.3640F, 1987PhRvD..35.3658F}
+These conditions imply a potential of at least sixth order, a condition that is satisfied by the typical degenerate vacuum form \citep{1987PhRvD..35.3637L,1987PhRvD..35.3658F}

 for which the potential has two degenerate minima at $\pm \phi_0$.
 The case $|\phi|=0$ corresponds to the true vacuum state, while $|\phi|=\phi_0$ represents the degenerate vacuum state.